Marino Xanthos Lecture Series

 Marino Xanthos, Ph.D. was a professor of Chemical, Biological and Pharmaceutical Engineering.
 Associate Provost for Graduate Studies, and Senior Technical Advisor to the Polymer Processing Institute (PPI) at NJIT Petroleum Institute.
 During the period of 1987 to 1995, he was the research director of the PPI and Stevens Research Professor.
 He was appointed professor of chemical engineering at NJIT in 1995, where he served until his passing as Director of the Polymer Engineering Center, Director of the Center of Processing of Plastics Packaging, Chairperson of the Executive Committee of the Materials Research Council, Senior Technical Adviser to the PPI at NJIT, and finally Associate Provost for Graduate Studies.

-Dr. Xanthos was internationally recognized for his polymer blends, polymer composites and polymer foams expertise, and his studies on polymer modification through the use of functional particulate additives and reactive extrusion processes, which he also applied to the processing of pharmaceutical oral dosage forms.
-His research work and publications involved Ph.D. and master's students at NJIT and Stevens.
-He was also involved with PPI technical staff and industrial colleagues nationally and internationally in the solution of numerous important industrial problems.
+Dr. Xanthos was internationally recognized for his polymer blends, polymer composites and polymer foams expertise, and his studies on polymer modification through the use of functional particulate additives and reactive extrusion processes.
+He applied those to the processing of pharmaceutical oral dosage forms.
+He advised Ph.D. and master-level students and was also involved with PPI technical staff and industrial colleagues nationally and internationally.

-Dr. Xanthos became a Fellow of the Society of Plastics Engineers (SPE) in 2003 and received the NJIT Board of Overseers Harlin J. Perlis Award that same year in recognition of his exemplary scholarship and outstanding research in the field of polymers.
+Dr. Xanthos became a Fellow of the Society of Plastics Engineers (SPE) in 2003 and received the NJIT Board of Overseers Harlan J. Perlis Award that same year in recognition of his exemplary scholarship and outstanding research in the field of polymers.
 He served as the U.S. representative to the Board of the Polymer Processing Society since 2005.
-In 2010, he received the Heinz List Award in recognition of his outstanding achievements in Reactive Processing and Devolatilization.
+In 2010, he received the Heinz List Award in recognition of his outstanding achievements in reactive processing and devolatilization.

 Dr. Xanthos deeply cared for and was a renowned mentor and advisor to his graduate and undergraduate students.
 For many years, he was the advisor and life force of the NJIT student chapter of the Society of Plastics Engineers (SPE).